signet4grn/SIGNET/README.md

 ### Transcript-prep
 (TCGA)

-This command will take the matrix of log2(x+1) transcriptome count data and preprocess it.
-Each row represent the data for each gene, each column represeing the data for each sample, while the first row is the sample name, and the first column is the gene name.
+This command will take the matrix of $log2(x+1)$ transcriptome count data and preprocess it.

+* `gexp`: include the $log2(x+1)$ count data for genes.
+It's a matrix with first column to be the ENSEMBEL ID and the first row to be sample names.
+In the rest of the data,  rows represent the data for gene, where columns encodes data for samples.
+* `pmap`: genecode v22 gtf file.

 #### Usage
 ```bash